Channel Coding at Low Capacity: The Analysis of Practical Code Designs

 A noteworthy conclusion from the above remark is that as having negligible rate loss implies the repetition size to be at most $\mathcal{O}(n/\kappa^2)$, then the outer code has to be designed for a BEC with erasure probability at least $\epsilon^{\mathcal{O}(n/\kappa^2)} = 1 - \mathcal{O}(1/\kappa)$.
-This means that the outer code should still have a low rate even if $\kappa$ is as small as few tens.
-Thus, the idea of using e.g., iterative codes as the outer code and repetition codes as the inner code will lead to an efficient low-rate design only if we are willing to tolerate non-negligible rate loss.
-We refer to Section~\ref{sec:simulations} for a numerical case study on repetition coding.
+This means that the outer code should still have a low rate even if $\kappa$ is as small as a few tens.
+Thus, the idea of using codes such as iterative codes as the outer code and repetition codes as the inner code will lead to an efficient low-rate design only if we are willing to tolerate non-negligible rate loss.
 In contrast, the polar coding construction has implicitly a repetition block of optimal size $\mathcal{O}(n/\kappa^2)$ as we will see in the next section.

-It turns out that the binary erasure channel has the smallest rate loss due to repetition among all the BMS channels.
+In Appendix~\ref{rpp2}, we show that the binary erasure channel has the smallest rate loss due to repetition among all the BMS channels.
 This property has been used in the following theorem to provide an upper bound on $r_\beta$ for any BMS channel.

 \begin{theorem}[Upper Bound on Repetition Length for any BMS] Among all BMS channels with the same capacity, BEC has the largest repetition length $r_\beta$ that satisfies \eqref{r_constraint}.
 Hence, for any BMS channel with capacity $C$ and $\kappa = nC$, we have